 - Click Save.

 A confirmation message appears at the lower right once the newly added linear events are saved.
 The new linear events are created and appear on the map.

 You can use any combination of methods to enter the start measure and end measure values.
-For example, you can use the Select From Measure on the Map tool to choose the from measure value, and then use the reference offset from a point to define the end measure value along the route on the map.
+For example, you can use the Select from Measure on the Map tool to choose the from measure value, and then use the referent offset from a point to define the end measure value along the route on the map.

 You can also add events in the reverse direction of calibration of the route; for example, you can provide a start measure value greater than the end measure value for the events on the Add Linear Events widget.
 The resulting events in this case are created with the lesser value as the start measure, and the greater value as the end measure.

 After an event has been successfully created, you have the following two options to continue characterizing the route: